hashicorp/terraform-cdk/docs/getting-started/typescript.md

 }
 ```

+> Note: You can generate the Terraform JSON configuration while synthesizing the code by running `cdktf synth --json`.

 **Deploy Application**

 > Note: You can use Terraform commands like `terraform init`, `terraform plan`, and `terraform apply` with the generated